peter-lyons-kehl/deta.space_shuttle.rs/README.md

 ## Shuttle.rs Qualities

-- developer base is the same as the instance owner base
-- not promoting/targeting sharing (clones) of applications.
-Of course, developers are free to publish their code (on GIT or similar) so that others could deploy it on Shuttle.rs, too.
 - suitable for background/long tasks (for example: for Discord bots).
 "No cold-start and can even have long-running threads" - see [FAQ](https://docs.shuttle.rs/support/faq) > "How does this differ from using serverless framework with Rust Lambda and provided runtime?"